ZainabEman/DSA-Project-ZAT-Dictionary-/README.md

 # DSA-Project-ZAT-Dictionary-

 The ZAT Dictionary is a comprehensive C++ project that leverages the trie data structure to create a powerful and efficient tool for managing and exploring word meanings.
-This project is built on three key classes: Node, Trie, and Vector, working collaboratively to form a feature-rich dictionary capable of fast and reliable access to information.
+This project is built on three key classes: Node, Trie, and Vector, Project Structure:

-Project Structure:

 Node Class:rom an external text file containing a pre-exthe stage for efficient word management.